 ✥ ✥ ✥

-When a Product comes to its end the Scrum Team should be recognized by the organization for all the effort they have put into it.
+When a Product comes to its end the organization should recognize and honor the Scrum Team for their effort and contributions.
 Therefore hold a Product Wake.
-Product Pride will magnify when one embraces the fact that someday it will return to The Mist.
+It magnifies Product Pride to embrace the fact that someday the product will dissolve into The Mist.
 The effect of Product Pride is, however, much larger than the product itself.

 Two big evils in our world are our readiness to be herded along with the crowd and apparent indifference to destruction of all kinds.